The journalist who has hung up his habit to become an artisan baker in a village of 500 inhabitants in Priorat

 When he opened, he decided he was going to make all kinds of bread, but basically, bread.
 However, the surprise has been that Porrera has a real sweet tooth.
 "They love sweets, so I've had to swallow my theory that I'd never make croissants because now I make two kinds: the long butter croissant and the chocolate bar and the spread," he confesses.
 While he sells the chocolate ones for €2, the plain butter ones for €1.70.
 "I didn't want to make croissants because I associated them with France, and also because it's a sweet treat that requires a lot of work, a lot of preparation, and I'm alone in the bakery.
 And I wanted to make our own bread," Borja adds to explain why he didn't want to do it, a thought now forgotten.
 Furthermore, one morning in Porrera, the neighbors who have been coming almost every day in the month he's been open assure me that the croissants are very good.
 So it's clear he'll have to do this for many years to come.

 The Vall Llach winery, run by winemaker Albert Costa and Isa Serra, celebrated the third edition of its village night on Saturday night, July 5th, commemorating the viticultural milestones achieved by the DOQ Priorat winery, which opened in 1997.
-This year, the winery partnered with Girona's Montse Molina.
-And as in the three previous editions, the love of wine and the Priorat landscape, with its hillsides and terraces, with seemingly endless mountains stretching out into the distance, was the common thread.
-Music was also present, with songs by young musicians (Pere Martínez and Tomás Lorenzo) who reinterpreted the beloved "Ascension of the Priorat" Life, by Lluís Llach.
+This year, the winery partnered with Girona Montse Molina.
+And as in the three previous editions, the common thread was a love of wine and the Priorat landscape, with its hillsides and terraces, and seemingly endless mountains stretching out into the distance.
+Music was also present, with songs by young musicians (Pere Martínez and Tomás Lorenzo).
+Life, by Lluís Llach.
 The celebration took place in four stages: the first, at the El Mirador de Porrera landscape, at the heights of the town from where Mount La Sentiu was clearly visible, and where the first Barbadillo wine tasting took place (Mirabrás, 2022).

-Next, there was an aperitif at the Vall Llach winery itself, in Plaça de Catalunya, where the following wines were tasted: Sumatorio 2020 and Horta Colomer 2024.
-The third moment was dinner, seated in the winery's main winemaking room, where the Poniente wines were opened (a Barba2 Viognier, which winemaker Albert Costa admitted was unique because it was his father, a teetotaler, who decided to make it from this grape variety), the Masía de la Rosa 2023 (made from black Carignan; one of the winery's little dolls), and the Atamán V de Barbadillo, like the old vermouth kept.
-Finally, the town festival had a final stage, l'Horta Colomer, where the songs continued (with vocals by Juan Manuel Galeas; José Santiago on guitar and Fran León on percussion), and also with Ancestral de Vall Llach (white and red garnacha) and Toto Barbadillo (fine palomino).
+Next, the aperitif at the same winery Vall Llach, in the Plaza de Catalunya, where the wines were tasted: Sumatorio 2020, and Horta Colomer 2024.
+The third moment, the dinner, seated, in the main winemaking room of the winery, where the Poniente wines (Barbadillo) were opened, which the winemaker Albert Costa confessed are unique because it was his father, a teetotaler, who decided to make it from this grape variety), Mas de la Rosa 2023 (made with black Cariñena; one of the winery's little dolls) and the Atamán V de Barbadillo, an aged vermouth, as described by winemaker Montse Molina.
+Finally, The town festival had one last stage, l'Horta Colomer, where he continued the songs (with vocals by Juan Manuel Galeas; José Santiago on guitar and Fran León on percussion), and also with Ancestral de Vall Llach (white and red garnacha) and Toto Barbadillo (palomino fino and chardonnay).